akmur/alex-11ty/posts/2016-03-14-super-gigi-flexbox-grid-system.md

 ### Changing basic settings

-There is a wide number of settings that you might want to change to have Super GiGi work just like you need it, but before checking them out, let&#8217;s see how to overwrite the defaults.
+There is a wide number of settings that you might want to change to have Super GiGi work just like you need it, but before checking them out, let's see how to overwrite the defaults.

-First of all, if you wish (you know you do) to use Super GiGi&#8217;s utility functions, you should import Super GiGi&#8217;s \_functions.scss file before anything else.
+First of all, if you wish (you know you do) to use Super GiGi's utility functions, you should import Super GiGi's \_functions.scss file before anything else.

 So your manifest style.scss (where you keep all your imports) will look like this: